+Causal characterization.
 Any event time representation that exhibits causal characterization, or equivalently one that "characterizes" causality (Schwarz and Mattern 1994), allows one to infer any potential causal relationship between events by comparing their timestamps.
-Causal characterization is formally expressed by a condition similar to (2), except with a bidirectional implication \Leftrightarrow :
+Causal characterization is formally expressed by a condition similar to (2), except with a bidirectional implication ⇔:

-$$A \to B \quad \Leftrightarrow \quad t_A < t_B$$ (3)
+$$A \rightarrow B \Leftrightarrow t_A < t_B$$ (3)

 Though sometimes referred to as "strong consistency" (Rönngren and Liljenstam 1999), the term "causal characterization" inspired by Schwarz and Mattern (1994) avoids confusion with the strong consistency guarantee of replicated databases (Gotsman et al. 2016), which is similar but not quite analogous.
-Causal characterization requires a sophisticated event time representation such as vector time (Section 4.3) that allows both events and their time values to be partially ordered.
+Causal characterization requires a sophisticated event time representation such as vector time (see Section 4.1) that allows both events and their time values to be partially ordered.